-The series of interviews with women and men who have personalities, story to tell and their own GEM style.
+The series of interviews with women and men who have personalities, a story to tell and their own GEM style.
 They make it happen for themselves all over the world and follow GEMOLOGUE by Liza Urla.

-Mom to a wonderful boy, driven aesthetic medicine & dentistry specialist and a beautiful personality, Daria has a strong sense of fashion and jewellery style.
+Mom to a wonderful boy, driven aesthetic medicine & dentistry specialist and a beautiful personality, Daria has a strong sense of fashion and jewelry style.
 If she’s not jet setting the world, you’ll find her on Harley Street making women the best versions of themselves!

 Name: Daria Voropai

 LONDON OR AMSTERDAM: I like London, but I truly LOVE Amsterdam.
 I have lived in London for almost 5 years and then the DAM was calling me back.
 I relocated last year and since then I am commuting for 3 days a week to London.

 FAVORITE SPOTS IN AMSTERDAM: CoffeeConcepts, that’s a coffee shop (yes they serve COFFEE there) near the lovely Vondelpark.
 If you like having great coffee (and cake) while reading a magazine, finishing up some work on your laptop or just socializing that’s the place to be.
 My favorite restaurant is MOMO, sushi is the best there.
 Summers in Amsterdam are in, my opinion so charming.
 You will see residents living near the canals put their own tables in front of their houses and enjoy the weather with neighbors, friends or people that are just passing by.
 My favorite thing to do in Amsterdam is to get on a boat and tour the canals.
 Spending time with family and friends whilst enjoying the ambiance of the city, watching other people and of course, the sweet-tasting Rose wines and canapés.